Software-Batch-2018/covid-help-np-frontend/README.md

 # Covid Help Nepal (Frontend)

-> This is a fullstack project created using [React Technology](https://reactjs.org/)
+> This is a fullstack project created using [React Technology](https://reactjs.org/) in order to provide information on various services availability in various cities of nepal  to help people in need at this hrash pandemic situation.
+> This small attempt could also save someone's life.
+Feel free to share and contribute to this project.

 [![NPM Version][npm-image]][npm-url]